dev-sereti/Kanban-Board/README.md

 # Kanban-Board
+Has:

-Local Storage to persist the board state.
+1. Local Storage to persist the board state.
-Dynamic Task Creation for adding new tasks.
+2. Dynamic Task Creation for adding new tasks.
-Category Colors to differentiate tasks.
+3. Category Colors to differentiate tasks.